riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

 ## Board Support
 * The `KabylakeOpenBoardPkg` contains board implementations for KabyLake systems.
+* The `PurleyOpenBoardPkg` contains board implementations for Purley systems.
 * The `SimicsOpenBoardPkg` contains board implementations for the Simics hardware simulator.
 * The `WhiskeylakeOpenBoardPkg` contains board implementations for WhiskeyLake systems.
 * The `CometlakeOpenBoardPkg` contains board implementations for CometLake systems.